 How To Play Letter And Sound Candy Land

-I wanted to review letters and sounds and keep everyone engaged.
-Here’s what I came up with: paper plate candy pieces.
+You can game pieces with plates so it looks like pieces of candy or you can use colored index cards or cardstock.
 I bought rainbow plates from Wal-Mart.
 I attached letters and beginning sounds pictures.
-This allows us to work on letter recognition, sound identification and beginning sound identification.
+This allows us to work on letter recognition, sound identification, and beginning sound identification.

+We spin or choose a number card.
+We count the spaces as the player moves.
 Then we identify the color you land on.
-We choose that color of plate.
+We choose that color of plate or card.
 So you move 4 spaces, land on red so we choose a red plate.
-I held up the plate.
+I held up the plate or card.
 Students identify the letter or picture.
-If it’s a letter on the plate, they say the letter and sound and write it.
+If it’s a letter on the plate or card, they say the letter and sound and write the letter or color the letter.
 If it’s a picture, they identify the picture and beginning sound.
-And they write the letter on their board.
+And they write the letter on their board or color the letter on the recording sheet.

-The game continued until one of the 3 players made it to the end and they won!
+The game continued until one of the 2 players made it to the end and they “won”!
 We played the game until everyone had a turn to be a player.
-For us, we played for an hour and everyone as engaged, laughing and learning the entire time!
+We played for an hour and everyone was engaged, laughing and learning the entire time!

 And of course, you MUST dress the part!